-I think the more I mother the more I realize that every child is different and times change making it a challenge to help my children, especially my girls, live well-adjusted lives with integrity and honor.
-I’ve been an advocate of allowing my girls to dress up and experience their life as a child.
+I think the more I mother, the more I realize that every child is different and times change, making it a challenge to help my children, especially my girls, live well-adjusted lives with integrity and honor.
+I’ve advocated allowing my girls to dress up and experience their life as a child.
 We have had some run-ins with self-esteem, but for the most part I believe they understand they are empowered to be and accomplish anything.

 The media seems to belittle a person’s worth.
 I am appalled by how many women seem to think their worth rests in they’re outer beauty.
-I hope that I am raising all of my children with the understanding that they have within themselves the strength, intelligence and spirit to be beautiful.
+I hope that I am raising all of my children with the understanding that they have the strength, intelligence and spirit to be beautiful within themselves.

 Princess Recovery by Jennifer Hartstein, PsyD. offers examples and advice on how we can all raise independent, confident girls.
 She says:

 “We are living in a time when sexualized images of girls and woman are at al all-time high.
 Parents are not always aware of how to negotiate the messages and it is impossible to avoid all things pink and frilly.
 This book provides guidance to help parents intervene early, and, hopefully, teach their girls that anything is possible and that they can be and do anything that they set their minds to do.”

 I appreciated this book.
 I felt it offered advice that would be easy to implement.